GuidoDavoli/oroglobo/README.md

 - *05_create_model_files.pt*: performs the last operations needed to store OroGlobo output in netcdf files with a structure fully compatible with the GloboNe model.

 The file *oroglobo_parameters.yaml* must be used to configure the behaviour of OroGlobo and to set the proper paths on the user system.
-The path to the 1km orographic dataset must be set through the *paths_in --> copernicus_lowresnc_global* parameter
+The path to the 1km orographic dataset must be set through the *paths_in --> copernicus_lowresnc_global* parameter.

+### Relevant publications

+Davoli, G. and Alessandri, A.: A new software tool for the generation of orographic fields for atmospheric models, EMS Annual Meeting 2025, Ljubljana, Slovenia, 7–12 Sep 2025, EMS2025-554, https://doi.org/10.5194/ems2025-554, 2025.
+The poster is available [here](./docs/OroGLOBO_poster_EMS25.pdf).

-## References
+#### References

+Beljaars, Anton & Brown, Andrew & Wood, Nigel.
+(2004).
+A new parametrization of turbulent orographic form drag.
+Quarterly Journal of the Royal Meteorological Society.
+130. 1327 - 1347. https://doi.org/10.1256/qj.03.73

+Elvidge, A. D., I. Sandu, N. Wedi, S. B. Vosper, A. Zadra, S. Boussetta, F. Bouyssel, A. van Niekerk, M. A. Tolstykh, and M. Ujiie (2019), Uncertainty in the Representation of Orography in Weather and Climate Models and Implications for Parameterized Drag, J. Adv.
+Model.
+Earth Syst., 11, 2567–2585. doi:https://doi.org/10.1029/2019MS001661.

+Lott, F. and Miller, M.J.
+(1997), A new subgrid-scale orographic drag parametrization: Its formulation and testing.
+Q.J.R.
+Meteorol.
+Soc., 123: 101-127. https://doi.org/10.1002/qj.49712353704

+Kanehama, T., Sandu, I., Beljaars, A., van Niekerk, A., Lott, F. (2019).
+Which orographic scales matter most for medium-range forecast skill in the Northern Hemisphere winter?.
+Journal of Advances in Modeling Earth Systems.
+11, 3893–3910. https://doi.org/10.1029/2019MS001894

+Pithan, F., T. G. Shepherd, G. Zappa, and I. Sandu (2016), Climate model biases in jet streams, blocking and storm tracks resulting from missing orographic drag, Geophys.
+Res.
+Lett., 43, 7231–7240, doi:10.1002/2016GL069551.

+Sandu, I., van Niekerk, A., Shepherd, T.G. et al. (2019) Impacts of orography on large-scale atmospheric circulation. npj Clim Atmos Sci 2, 10. https://doi.org/10.1038/s41612-019-0065-9

+van Niekerk, A. & Vosper, S. (2021) Towards a more “scale-aware” orographic gravity wave drag parametrization: Description and initial testing.
+Quarterly Journal of the Royal Meteorological Society, 1–20.
+Available from: https://doi.org/10.1002/qj.4126

+Xue, H. & Shen, X.(2023) A turbulent orographic form drag scheme accounting for anisotropy and orientation for kilometer- to subkilometer-scale models.
+Quarterly Journal of the Royal Meteorological Society, 149(755), 2527–2549.
+Available from: https://doi.org/10.1002/qj.4519

 ## License

 Copyright 2025 Guido Davoli

 OroGlobo is free software made available under the MIT License.
-For details see the LICENSE file.
+For details see the [LICENSE](./LICENSE.md) file.

 ### Fincancial Support